paulwalker/connect-static-expiry/README.md

   location: 'query' // puts the fingerprint in a query string value with the name of 'v'
   location: 'path' // prefixes the url with a directory with the name of the fingerprint value */
 ```
-the 'path' option could be problematic if you are using relative url references in your css/js files but could work if you supply your own function for generating the fingerprint value and make it static across all options
+the 'path' option could be problematic if you are using relative url references in your css/js files but could work if you supply your own function for generating the fingerprint value and make it static across all assets

 ### host
 a domain host value to be used for the fingerprinted URLs.